victormbogu1/Implementing-Azure-Firewall/README.md

 Jump Server (Srv-Jump): This server is used as a management jump box, allowing administrators to connect to and manage other VMs in the network securely

+Test-FW-VN: A secure virtual network in Azure that connects and isolates VMs

 TEST-FW-PIP: This is the public IP address assigned to the Azure Firewall, allowing it to interact with external networks and provide ingress/egress filtering for the VNet

 DNS Servers Configuration: Ensures VMs can resolve domain names to IP addresses for connectivity